cagilalsac/UsersMicroservices/README.md

 46. Right-click the Controllers folder then Add -> Controller -> Common -> API -> API Controller with actions, using Entity Framework and select Role entity as Model class, select UsersDb as DbContext class and give the name RolesController as Controller name:
     https://github.com/cagilalsac/UsersMicroservices/tree/master/Users.API/Controllers/RolesController.cs

+    Note: For Rider run:
+    "dotnet aspnet-codegenerator controller -name {ModelName}Controller -m {Namespace}.{ModelName} -dc {Namespace}.{DbContextName}
+    --relativeFolderPath Controllers -api"
+    in the terminal for scaffolding with the templates under the Templates folder.

 47. Right-click the Controllers folder then Add -> Controller -> Common -> API -> API Controller with actions, using Entity Framework and select User entity as Model class, select UsersDb as DbContext class and give the name UsersController as Controller name: